 - 1. Renewable gas has an indisputable role to play in the future energy system.
-Power-to-gas is the key technology to meet that demand, as it provides the solution to produce the required large amounts of green molecules be it as hydrogen (H_2) or methane (CH_4). - 2.
-Furthermore, power-to-gas in combination with the already existing European gas infrastructure is essential for seasonal shift of renewable energy, energy transport & distribution as well as providing balancing services to the power grid.

-- 3. Power-to-gas as technology is fit to enter the market.
+Power-to-gas is the key technology to meet that demand, as it provides the solution to produce the required large amounts of green molecules be it as hydrogen (H2) or methane (CH4). - 2.
+Furthermore, power-to-gas in combination with the already existing European gas infrastructure is essential for seasonal shift of renewable energy, energy transport & distribution as well as providing balancing services to the power grid. - 3.
+Power-to-gas as technology is fit to enter the market.
 Innovative technologies and processes could be demonstrated within STORE&GO. - 4.
-Therefore, it is crucial to drive forth PtG in time to enable the availability of sufficient green energy molecules ($\rm H_2$ as well as $\rm CH_4$) for feedstock and energy purposes.
+Therefore, it is crucial to drive forth PtG in time to enable the availability of sufficient green energy molecules (H2 as well as CH4) for feedstock and energy purposes.
 Most experts seem to agree that specific policies and measures are required. - 5.
 At some point in the future assuming power prices will further come down as well as electrolyser CAPEX-levels PtG will become commercially feasible.
-However, this will likely take too long without accompanying policy measures.
-In that scenario, it is doubtful that the EU will be able to realise its 2050 mitigation targets. - 6.
-In order to achieve the 2050 goals, power-to-gas must become commercially competitive by 2025 so that it can compete on a market for renewable gas that needs to be established by 2030.
+However, this will likely take too long to get the technology to this point within the next 5 years.
+In this scenario, it is doubtful that the EU will be able to realise its 2050 mitigation targets. - 6.
+In order to accelerate the investment in PtG technologies (incl. methanation), it is important to state that most of this technology is known, but still in the pilot phase.
 The following mix of policies may serve as a means to speed up the process: